Schedule of New & Upcoming CD, DVD & Book Releases

 (Henry Holt & Co. - new book)

 By Bill Goldstein.
 To include interviews with Kramer and his husband David Webster, along with friends, colleagues, and "foes" plus material from Kramer's archives at Yale University.

 Lena Hall: The Villa Satori, Growing Up Haight Ashbury

 Lena Hall (Hedwig and the Angry Inch, Kinky Boots) "musical memoir."
 With guitarist Watt White, keyboardist John Deley, bassist Lee Nadel, and drummer Brian Fishler.
 Per the artist via Instagram.

-(Ghostlight Records - new album)
+(JAY Records - new album)

-(Ghostlight Records - new album)
+(Broadway Records - new EP)

-(Broadway Records - new album)
+(Yellow Sound Label - new album)